sayakaminegishi/VClamp_Analysis_SayaMinegishi/README.md

 # VClamp_Analysis_SayaMinegishi
 Original matlab and python scripts for automatic analysis of voltage clamp traces.

-Note that some info in the headers are misleading because I reused some of the scripts for different analyses and I had no time to update the header info, I apologize.
+Note that some info in the headers are misleading because I had no time to update it, I apologize.
+I will sometime though.

 Created by Sayaka (Saya) Minegishi minegishis@brandeis.edu